tancrescens/tancrescens.github.io/README.md

 # README: <br> Portfolio Display <br>

 ## Description
 This space features my personal projects I've done.
-They consists of mainly the MERN stack, HTML, CSS and JS<br>
+They consists of mainly the MERN stack, HTML, CSS and JS<br><br>

 **10. MERN Stack BadBank App**
 > Standalone React with Bootstrap deployed on Render with Docker and used GitHub for version control(HTML,CSS,JS, Bootstrap, React Library) <br>